downlinko/downlinko.github.io/_posts/development/2018-07-23-download-install-curl-windows.md

 In this guide you’ll learn how to download the executable…

-…and how to configure it so it can be used from command line.
+…and how to configure it so you can use it from command line.

 Check it out: